Table of Contents

 Maryland initially passed its Child Tax Credit in 2021.
 Part of a larger package that expanded the EITC, the CTC component was very small.
 It was worth just $500, and limited eligibility to disabled children whose parents had an income less than $6,000.
 One positive part of the design is that it very explicitly gave low-income parents a benefit where the federal CTC did not—the benefit phased out as the federal CTC phased in.
 In 2023, the legislature returned to the CTC, expanding the benefit to all children under age six rather than just disabled children, and extended the income eligibility to under $15,000.
 It remains among the smallest and most targeted CTCs in the country, but is far more substantial than the initial credit.

 Massachusetts’s CTC was a result of benefit consolidation.
 Massachusetts’s pre-2021 tax code included a tax deduction for children under twelve.
 Deductions only benefit families with tax liability, however, which means they exclude the lowest-income families.
 Massachusetts replaced the deduction with a refundable tax credit, providing the same benefit as the old deduction system for high-income taxpayers, but newly including the lowest-income families.
 It is the only credit that is provided universally, regardless of income.
-In 2023, the credit was increased to $440 per eligible child, no longer capped the total number of children families could claim, and made twelve-year olds eligible.
+In 2023, the credit was increased to $440 per eligible child (initially $310), no longer capped the total number of children families could claim, and made twelve-year olds eligible.

 The Minnesota CTC passed as part of a larger 2023 tax bill that both increased state revenues and came with an array of other tax reductions for lower-income households.
 The CTC was one way to defer the benefits of proposed tax cuts onto low income households when lawmakers originally sought to eliminate all income taxes on social security insurance beneficiaries, including many high-income recipients.
 Instead, advocates argued for low-income moms who could do more with a refundable tax credit than wealthy retirees.
 The larger tax package then passed with various reforms that redirected tax revenues to lower-income households, making the tax code broadly more progressive.
 The state CTC was celebrated in particular for its potential to reduce child poverty in the state by roughly a third.
 “Guaranteed income” was not a primary descriptor for this CTC push among legislators or advocates, but Minnesota Congresswoman Ilhan Omar published a local op-ed calling for the credit and positioning the move within her concerted efforts to support guaranteed income and cash transfers at the national level.
 The Minnesota CTC is now the largest in the country.